Project Report

 By Dr. Angelo Tomedi | Project Leader

-Global Health Partnerships has been continuing the treatment of child malnutrition and hunger, along with improvements in overall child health and well-being, through the outreach clinics to remote villages in Kenya.
+Global Health Partnerships (GHP) has continued the outreach program in eastern Kenya for the "Feeding Hungry Children in Kenya" project in order to identify and provide treatment for children suffering from malnutrition and hunger.
+The children in need of help are identified in the outreach clinics in remote rural villages.
 Poor nutrition and infection can cause serious complications if not treated promptly.
-The therapeutic feeding regimen used by the "Feeding Hungry Children in Kenya" project is providing food supplements for the children and a monthly supply of nutritious food for the families.
+The therapeutic feeding regimen used by the "Feeding Hungry Children in Kenya" project is provides nutritious food supplements (“Plumpy’nut”) for the children and a monthly supply of nutritious food for the families.
 Because of the generosity of donors like you, many malnourished children are recovering and healthy.
+Approximately 70 children are seen every month in the clinics and those found to have acute malnutrition (5 or 6 each month) are enrolled in the therapeutic feeding project.
+Follow-up nutrition assessment is conducted by trained community health workers to insure recovery from malnutrition.

 Please send us your comments and suggestions.
 Tell us if there are aspects of the program for which you would like more detailed information.

-The treatment of child malnutrition and hunger, and improvements in child health and well-being, have continued during the GHP outreach clinics to the most remote villages.
-Many of the affected children would die from poor nutrition and infection if treatment is not started.
+The outreach program in eastern Kenya for the "Feeding Hungry Children in Kenya" project of Global Health Partnerships (GHP) has been continuing the treatment of child malnutrition and hunger.
+The children in need of help are identified in the outreach clinics in remote rural villages.
+Poor nutrition and infection can cause serious complications if not treated promptly.
 The therapeutic feeding regimen used by the "Feeding Hungry Children in Kenya" project is providing food supplements for the children and a monthly supply of nutritious food for the families.
 Because of the generosity of donors like you, many malnourished children are recovering and healthy.

-In the past 3 months (September, October, and November) since our last report, 282 children were seen and their nutrition status assessed in the GHP outreach clinics.
-During those clinics, 14 young children were treated for malnutrition through the therapeutic feeding program.
+In the 3 months (September, October, and November) since our last report, 203 children were seen and their nutrition status assessed in the GHP outreach clinics.
+18 young children were treated for malnutrition through the therapeutic feeding program.
 Immunizations and treatment for worms were also given to the children.
-In addition to the therapeutic feeding for malnourished children, 24 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration, plus the support needed for their children to stay in school.
+In addition to the therapeutic feeding for malnourished children, 27 families are enrolled in the GHP program of feeding the poorest and receive a monthly food ration.
+School-age children also receive support (payment of school fees and uniforms) that allows them to continue their education.

 Please send us your comments and suggestions.
 Tell us if there are aspects of the program for which you would like more detailed information.